 To do this, hold down the top menu button corresponding to the keyer on which execution is to occur.
 For example, for M/E-1 keyer 1, hold down the KEY 1 button in the M/E-1 group in the menu control block.

 You can determine the default settings using a setup menu operation.

-For more information about the default settings, see the section on the BACKUP menu (page 14-15).
+For details of the default settings, see the section on the BACKUP menu (page 14-14).